 An eye is one of the most important part we humans have.
 It helps us see the beauties of life while relaying our messages to others.
 Our eyes help us realize how lucky we are to be alive every day.
 It makes us visualize great things, remind them when we need it and help us imagine dreams through which we gain the ability to move mountains.

 But when it comes to caring for this precious organ, we tend to become careless.
-Unknowingly, our eyes can be infected and become prey to several common eye infections or diseases.
+Unknowingly, our eyes can catch an infection and become prey to several common eye infections or diseases.

 As with every syndrome, the first mode of action is to be aware of the causes and treatments.
-So, here is some relative info about your about various eye diseases, treatment, and symptoms of eye infections.
+So, here is some relative information about your about various common eye diseases, treatment, and symptoms of eye infections.

 Unlike other eye syndromes, Glaucoma usually involves a range of conditions rather than a single eye infection.
 The conditions slowly cause damage to our optic nerve.
-The main cause of the condition is increased intraocular pressure.
-In some severe cases, Glaucoma also leads to blindness if left untreated for a long period of time.
-Hence, it is always advised to get your eyes examined and treated regularly.
+The main cause of the condition is an increase in intraocular pressure.
+In some severe cases, Glaucoma also leads to blindness if the treatment is not done for a long period of time.
+Hence, it is always advisable to get your eyes examined and treated regularly.

 Some of the most common eye disease symptoms with reference to Glaucoma include headaches, blurred vision, multi-colored halos, painting in the eyes, sickness, and vomiting and eye redness.

 Since Glaucoma encompasses a range of conditions, there is no specific treatment for this disease.
 This means that every case is different and doctors usually start treatment after examining the damage to the optic nerve in different cases.
 Common choices of treatment include selective laser Trabeculoplasty, iStent, Trabeculectomy, and 12-month monitoring service.
 These are all intended to increase the vision of the patient.